10 Questions About Virtual Reality Headsets Before You Buy

 The field of view is the size of the picture that you see when you put on the headset.
 A narrow field of view will make you feel as though you're looking through a diving mask, while a wide field of view lets you immersive yourself more fully in the environment.

-However, some of these headsets, particularly some of the cheaper ones made in China, are designed for watching movies on private screens on lower-end phones, and to compensate for the resolution they have a narrower field of view.
-If you plan to use your set for immersive games and videos instead, avoid these headsets.
+However, some of these headsets, particularly some of the cheaper ones made in China, are designed for watching movies on private screens on lower-end phones, and to compensate for the phones' low-quality screens, they have a narrower field of view.
+If you plan to use your viewer for immersive games and videos, or if you have a phone with a nice big screen and high resolution, avoid these headsets.

 In general, the lighter the headset the better.
+Otherwise, it can get really tiring if you plan to use it for any length of time.
 But shape and straps also play a factor—some heavier headsets distribute their weight so that they feel lighter, while other headsets seem to have their entire weight cutting into your nose.
 In addition, people vary—what fits well on one person may be painfully uncomfortable to another.

 If you happen to wear glasses, not being able to use them with your headset could be a potential deal-breaker.
 The Oculus, Vive, and PlayStation VR all reportedly fit over glasses, but it could be a tight fit depending on their size.

-The Gear VR fits comfortably over glasses.
+The Gear VR fits comfortably over glasses, and the Daydream View fits but it can be a tight fit.
 But when it comes to Google Cardboard-compatible headsets, it seems to be about fifty-fifty.
 The Mattel View-Master VR has too narrow an opening.
 However the Baofeng Mojing 3 is nice and wide.

 While virtual reality takes you to a totally different place, augmented reality starts with the world around you, and adds stuff on top of it.
 Typically, this is accomplished by having a camera on the outside of the headset—or, in the case of mobile-based headsets, allowing the phone's own real camera to look out.

-The Gear VR allows for virtual reality applications via a removable outside cover, while the View-Master VR cover is translucent.
+The View-Master VR cover is translucent, for example, and the device actually comes with an augmented reality application.
 Other headsets, such as the Merge VR and some of the cardboard viewers have a cut-out window that allows the phone's camera to see out.

 Unless you are extremely determined to get your new headset right away, no matter out, it may be worth it to wait a little bit and see if you can get a chance to try it out, first.